rmishgoog/cloud-run-with-bin-auth/README.md

 ```
 terraform destroy -auto-approve
 ```
-_P.S.: Opinions are personal and do not refelect my employers views, source code provided can be used/re-purposed as needed but comes with no support for any production or non-production usage._
+_P.S.: Opinions are personal and do not refelect my employers views, source code provided can be used/re-purposed as needed but comes with no support for any production or non-production usage, there are no liabilities for the supplied instructions, code or configurations, repo is available under Apache 2.0 license._